Defenses for DUI

 Jones v.
 State, 510 So.
 2d at 1149.

-When a vehicle’s condition renders it incapable of being operated and it cannot be readily made operable due to the necessity of making substantial mechanical repairs or other factors which reflect that the vehicle’s disability is not just temporary, then physical control is not established.
+When a vehicle’s condition renders it incapable of being operated and it cannot be readily made operable due to the necessity of making substantial mechanical repairs or other factors that reflect that the vehicle’s disability is not just temporary, then physical control is not established.

 For instance, in Jones v.
 State, 510 So.
 2d 1147, 1149 (Fla.
 1st DCA 1987) the court found that the defendant could not be convicted of driving under the influence in light of evidence that the vehicle she was found in was inoperable, the defendant did not operate the vehicle prior to it becoming disabled, and the vehicle’s mechanical problems were such that it could not, under any reasonable circumstances, have been operated where vehicle had to be pushed to an automobile repair shop and electrical problems prevented the car from running.

 In State v.
 Carter, 889 S.W.2d 231, 233 (Tenn.
 Crim.
 App.
-1994), the court found insufficient evidence to support defendant’s conviction for driving under the influence because her car was incapable of being operated without substantial mechanical repairs; experienced mechanic testified that the car was “dead,” could not be jump started, and could only be started if the carburetor was replaced or taken apart and thoroughly cleaned.
+1994), the court found insufficient evidence to support the defendant’s conviction for driving under the influence because her car was incapable of being operated without substantial mechanical repairs; an experienced mechanic testified that the car was “dead,” could not be jump started, and could only be started if the carburetor was replaced or taken apart and thoroughly cleaned.

 The “reasonably capable of being rendered operable standard” is applied when a person is charged with driving under the influence and claims either that the vehicle was not operational or that he was not in actual physical control of the vehicle.

 The rationale for applying the “reasonably capable of being rendered operable standard” is due to the recognition that the law in this area is preventive in nature.
-Its purpose is to deter intoxicated individuals from getting into their vehicles, except as passengers, and enables law enforcement to apprehend an intoxicated driver before he strikes.
+Its purpose is to deter intoxicated individuals from getting into their vehicles, except as passengers and enables law enforcement to apprehend an intoxicated driver before he strikes.

 This defense arises when a person is found passed out behind the steering wheel of a vehicle with the keys either in the ignition or on the floor of the vehicle.
-In those cases, the defendant may be found guilty of DUI because he is in actual physical control of a vehicle which can readily be made operational.
+In those cases, the defendant may be found guilty of DUI because he is in actual physical control of a vehicle that can readily be made operational.

 In Dep’t of Highway Safety & Motor Vehicles v.
 Prue, 701 So.
 2d 637 (Fla.
 2d DCA 1997), the court upheld a finding that the subject was in actual physical control while under the influence where the subject was found passed out in a vehicle on the shoulder of a highway, with her face resting on the steering wheel and the keys either in the ignition or on the floor of the vehicle, because she could have used the keys to start the vehicle and drive away.

 In State v.
 Smelter, 674 P.2d 690 (Wash.
 Ct.
 App.
-1984), the court applied the “reasonably capable of being rendered operable standard” to a driving under the influence statute similar to Florida’s, and concluded that the defendant was in actual physical control and, therefore, guilty of the offense, where he was found intoxicated in his car which was out of gas.
+1984), the court applied the “reasonably capable of being rendered operable standard” to a driving under the influence statute similar to Florida’s statute and concluded that the defendant was in actual physical control and, therefore, guilty of the offense, where he was found intoxicated in his car which was out of gas.

 The court explained that “control” means more than the ability to stop an automobile.
 It includes the authority to manage it.
 Smelter, 674 P.2d at 442.
 “Actual physical control” is the present ability to operate, move, park, or direct whatever use or non-use is to be made of the motor vehicle at the moment.
 Id.